-One of the questions my c-suite and senior-level executive clients most frequently ask me is:
+One of the questions my c-suite and senior-level clients who are in active executive job search mode most frequently ask me is:

 Does it matter how many people I’m connected to on LinkedIn, and who should I connect with – everyone who asks?